Tag: Homeopathy

 The Homeopathy Research Institute’s International Research Conference, ‘Cutting Edge Research in Homeopathy’, took place in Barcelona in May-June 2013.
 With a programme dedicated solely to high-end, robust scientific research, this was the first gathering of its kind in a decade.
 After 18 months of preparation and anticipation, it was a pleasure to witness the event being hailed as a resounding success by respected peers from around the world.

 “High end” research?
 Who says that?
 That’s a word from advertising, not science.
-They might as … Read the rest
+They might as well call it prestigious, or bijou, or exclusive, or glamorous.

 Canada…you’re supposed to be more sensible than the US.
 You know this.
 What are you doing?